markdown

 /*

-To save content of log to a file in users document directory.
+To save content of log to a file in user's document directory.

-Folder name: ~/Documents/ACFLoggFiles/
+Folder name: ~/Documents/ACFLogFiles/

-creates directory if it does not exists.
+creates directory if it does not exist.

 Parameters: